-A parent/guardian must submit a written request for reconsideration to the Chicago Public Schools, ODLSS, either by U.S. mail to 42 W. Madison, 3rd Floor, Chicago, IL 60602; email section504@cps.edu or calling 773/553-1800.
+A parent/guardian must submit a written request for reconsideration to the Chicago Public Schools, ODLSS, either by U.S. mail to 42 W. Madison, 3rd Floor, Chicago, IL 60602; by email to section504@cps.edu or by calling 773-553-1800.
 The request should identify the student, the school, and the exact area of disagreement, such as identification, evaluation, accommodations, implementation, etc.

 Once a request for reconsideration is received, ODLSS will complete its reconsideration and issue a written determination within thirty (30) calendar days of receipt of the written request.
-If the parent/guardian disagrees with the ODLSS reconsideration determination, the parent/guardian may request a Section 504 hearing from ODLSS or chose to file a complaint with the U.S. Department of Education Office for Civil Rights.
+If the parent/guardian disagrees with the ODLSS reconsideration determination, the parent/guardian may request a Section 504 hearing from ODLSS or choose to file a complaint with the U.S. Department of Education Office for Civil Rights.